lisp-docs/cl-language-reference/docs/chap-18/bi-b-hash-table-concepts/_bi-b-c-d-d-visible-modification-of-hash-tables-with-respect-to-equalp.md

-**18.1.2.3.3 Visible Modification of Hash Tables with respect to EQUALP**

 In a *hash table*, any visible change to the count of entries in the *hash table*, to the keys, or to the values associated with the keys is considered a visible modification with regard to **equalp**.